tinkererthinker/blog/source/content/Clippings/Some of the most important entrepreneurship skills are tacit knowledge — LessWrong.md

 In Cognitive Behavioral Therapy (CBT), exposure therapy is commonly used to deal with fear and phobias.
 Many people are afraid of dogs.
 So if you go to a CBT therapist, one of the things the therapist will do is he will gradually expose you to dogs.
 Initially, in small doses and gradually, increasing the exposure.
 The exposure will gradually reduce your fear.
 It teaches your brain that all dogs are not harmful and you can safely be around dogs.
 Exposure therapy is often one of the most effective interventions in these instances.

-I think practice and exposure are some of the best strategies when it comes to learning tacit knowledge.
+I think practice and exposure are some of the best strategies when it comes to learning [[tacit knowledge]].
 Exposure through reading, direct experience, and other means can help improve these skills.
 Two caveats here: one, you can’t expect to learn these skills overnight.
 Second, you can’t expect a practical scale to measure your progress.

 Learning tacit knowledge is a subtle approach.
 It is tacit because we don’t have a direct or explicit understanding of how it works.
 We can explain how it works but explanations rarely communicate how it works accurately.
 That’s a difficult situation.
 Perhaps we have to learn how to better use our intuition and perceptual capacities to learn these skills.
 Most important, you have to be patient when you are trying to figure out how to learn these skills.
 In many instances, it will take time before you realize that you are making progress.